 Moving house is not an enjoyable experience for anybody, but it’s arguable that military personnel face a more significant struggle than most.
 Service Family Accommodation may no longer be an option, and when you completed the process of moving out, where do you turn for support and advice?

-- The Forces Help to Buy Scheme is designed to provide a leg-up to military personnel who may be looking to take their first step on the property-purchasing ladder, with the ability to borrow against a military salary to cover deposits and legal fees whilst still in the employ of the army.
+- The Forces Help to Buy Scheme is designed to provide support to military personnel who may be looking to take their first step on the property-purchasing ladder, with the ability to borrow against a military salary to cover deposits and legal fees whilst still in the employ of the army.
 Just be sure to read the criteria carefully; applications must be made with a minimum of six months of active duty remaining.
 You may also find that many private estate agents run their own discount schemes for former and current members of the armed forces.

 - Alternatively, apply for social housing if necessary at your earliest convenience.
 Remember that there are restrictions in place as to who is eligible for such a property, and you will almost certainly be placed on a waiting list.
 There is a separate scheme in place for emergency housing should that be necessary.